shwina/still-magic/_en/automate.md

 `data/moby-dick.txt` is a [prerequisite](#g:make-prerequisite) in that rule, i.e.,
-something that the garget of the rule depends on.
+something that the target of the rule depends on.
 A single colon separates the target from its prerequisites, and a rule can have any number of prerequisites---we'll see examples soon.